Business concept design, validation and market intelligence for strategic transformation and growth.

 President and Managing Director

-Ken Zita is a seasoned consultant, strategist, executive coach, entrepreneur, and public policy advisor who has been engaged by institutional, financial and government clients in over 50 countries worldwide.
-He is widely regarded as a visionary on the strategic impacts of information technology on national economic development and designing structures that create new business value and solve complex social transformation challenges.
+Ken Zita is a seasoned executive, management coach, entrepreneur, and public policy advisor who has been engaged by institutional, financial and government clients in over 50 countries worldwide.
+He is widely regarded as a visionary on the strategic impacts of information technology on national economic development and designing business opportunities that solve complex challenges.

-Recent engagements include the turnaround plan for an industrial IoT venture providing cybersecurity to the US Army’s autonomous vehicle program; a detailed concept study on next-generation connected car services for a leading automotive OEM; development of an early stage cloud finance venture targeting trade finance; and the methodology for the World Bank’s “Smart Nation” initiative to accelerate digital transformation and public-private-partnerships in emerging and frontier economies.
+Recent engagements include: program and funding design for a smart city road map for Amman, Jordan; digital services strategy for a leading Architecture, Engineering and Construction firm seeking to exploit its “built world” civil engineering expertise in the digital realm; strategic road map and financing strategy for upgrading the technology infrastructure for the Romanian national airports; turnaround plan for an industrial IoT venture providing cybersecurity to the US Army’s autonomous vehicle program; a detailed concept study on next-generation connected car services for a leading automotive OEM; development of an early stage cloud finance venture targeting trade finance; and, with World Bank, advising the Government of Kazakhstan on “Smart Nation” investment planning.

 Past clients include major corporations and institutions such as AT&T, GE, IBM, Toyota, World Bank, EBRD, the US Government and UN, as well as a wide variety of venture capital, private equity and technology entrepreneurs at the leading edges of innovation.
 Through prominent projects in Afghanistan, Libya, Palestine, China and other nations grappling with political unrest and limits to freedom, he has demonstrated that better technology and shared vision can build peace, stability and economic prosperity.